jpegleg/file_encryption_AES256/README.md

 inputs are combined and input to a SHAKE256 XOF of the required length for AES256.
 This use of SHAKE might more optimally be Aargon2 or HMAC, but these tools use the less security optimized but faster XOF, relying more on the security of having two distinct key inputs.

+The rust version also has an alternate mode for non-interactive or automated encryption and decryption.
+This mode replaces the interactive password prompt with reading from an environment variable.

 WARNING: If bad passwords are used and bad sample files (key files) are used, the encryption is weak.